AppSecure-nrw/security-belts/README.md

 1. Each Security Belt improves transparency to help the team to better understand and communicate to their stakeholders how well it ensures software security.
 2. Each Security Belt supports the team to automate and standardize their new security tasks by introducing at least one new tool.

-## More Headings

-TODO: Assessment and other topics

 ## Belt Activities

 The belt activities serve as a checklist for the team and give additional information to accomplish these activitites.
 In particular, they consist of: